Alan Ayckbourn: Early Writing

 The Season (circa 1957): The earliest surviving Ayckbourn manuscript considered to be in existence.
 This is a one act play with four scenes for two actors.
 It is a love story which moves forward each scene from medieval times to a post-apocalyptic landscape.

 The Party Game (circa 1958): A one act play set around the events of a social party.
 Discovered in a Scarborough loft in 2007, it is known to have been written for amateur performance but declined by the one Scarborough company it was submitted to.
 The play is notable for its portrayal of fractured and dysfunctional relationships; a foretaste of much that is to come from the playwright.
-Further details about the play can be found here.

 The Honeymoon (1959): A play first mentioned by Alan Ayckbourn's first wife, Christine Roland, in Paul Allen's Ayckbourn biography Grinning At The Edge.
 Written after the couple's honeymoon in 1959 (probably written before the premiere of The Square Cat), the play was thought lost and Alan Ayckbourn even cast doubts as to whether he had actually even written it.
 Its existence was confirmed in 2022 when Christine Roland donated a copy to the Ayckbourn Archive.